codacy/chart/docs/maintenance/upgrade.md

     helm get values codacy \
                     --namespace codacy \
                     --output yaml > codacy.yaml

     ```

+    !!! note
+        If you installed Codacy on a Kubernetes namespace different from `codacy`, make sure that you adjust the namespace when executing the commands in this page.

 2. Review the values stored in the file `codacy.yaml`, making any changes if necessary.